pdgilbert/LoRaGPS/README.md

 ##  Summary and Status

-The code is in an initial development stage, pre-alpha.
-More information will eventually appear here.
-For the time being the following content is a rough status and "to do" list intended mainly to help me keep track of the different pieces.
+The code is in an alpha stage.
+It is working but not extensively tested.

+There are two main parts, a "sensor system" and a "base station".
+The eventual configuration envisages a large number of sensor systems (e.g. a large fleet of small boats) while there would be only one or a few base stations.
+In that configuration the sensor systems would be headless and without a consistent network connection and the base station(s) could have monitors or be headless with a network connection.
+There are many applications that might use a similar setup.

+In development and for installation both systems will need a monitor or network access with ssh.

+The main special requirements of the hardware are that the sensor systems need a GPS unit and both the sensor systems and the base station need a LoRa module.
+More details of the hardware used in development are provided in a section below.

+The code is Python 3.
-The `LoRaGPS_sensor` and `LoRaGPS_base` use `SX127x` from `pySX127x`.
+The main programs, `LoRaGPS_sensor` and `LoRaGPS_base`, use `SX127x` from `pySX127x`.
+Following is a brief decription of files in the  project.

-- `LoRaGPS_sensor.py` -  transmit message over LoRa (not LoRaWAN).
+- `LoRaGPS_sensor` -  transmit message over LoRa (not LoRaWAN).
-                       Status: working (on Raspberry Pi Zero W) but in active development and re-org.
+                       Status: working alpha version (on Raspberry Pi Zero W).

-- `LoRaGPS_base.py` -  receive message over LoRa.
+- `LoRaGPS_base`   -  receive message over LoRa.
-                     Status: working (on Raspberry Pi 3Bv1.2) but in active development and re-org.
+                       Status: working alpha version (on Raspberry Pi 3Bv1.2).

 - `lib/AIS.py`    -  Not real AIS!
 Utilities for converting LoRa broadcast of GPS
                 information into AIS messages to feed into OpenCPN.